helsbels-del/TOC-says-what/README.md

 ## Business Requirements
 * Describe your business requirements
+What are the business requirements?
+- The client wants to monitor TOC levels and track fluctuations over a year to help with efficient and effective dosing levels.
+- The client wants to be able to predict optimal dosing levels throughout teh year/at anytime.
+Is there any business requiremetn that can be answered with conventional data analysis?

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)